bentonam/fakeit/README.md

   username: '', // the username to use if applicable
   password: '', // the password for the account if applicable
   timeout: 5000, // timeout for the servers
-})
+  scopeName: '', // scope name to use if applicable
+  collectionName: '', // collection name to use if applicable })
   .then((data) => {
     // the data returned will always be a string in the format that was set